phamilton-hbs/phamilton-hbs.github.io/docs/README.md

 The prework for our classes adheres to the following progression:

-1. First, the students read about a concept and see how it is applied in R on the [dsm.business](https://dsm.business/) site (which is identical to the published module notes);
+1. First, the students read about a concept and see how it is applied in R on the [dsm.business](https://dsm.business/) site (or alternatively they read the published module notes, which are identical to dsm.business);
 2. Next, a video tutorial guides the students through a practice problem in R; and
 3. Finally, they work through a problem in R on their own.
 This last step is either analyzing the data for a case, or working through an additional practice problem within the tutorial.